Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Add-backs are expenses that are added back to your earnings when calculating SDE or adjusted EBITDA because they are not expected to continue after the sale.
 Common add-backs include the owner's salary and benefits, one-time or non-recurring expenses (like a lawsuit settlement or office renovation), personal expenses run through the business (personal vehicle, travel, meals), and above-market rent paid to a related party.
 Every add-back must be clearly identified, quantified, and supported with documentation.
 Undocumented add-backs are the most common reason purchase prices get reduced during buyer due diligence.

-Deal-ready means your financials are structured so buyers can easily understand how the business makes money, verify your earnings, and rely on the numbers without repeated revisions during due diligence.
+Diligence-ready means your financials are structured so buyers can easily understand how the practice makes money, verify your earnings, and rely on the numbers without repeated revisions during due diligence.
 This goes beyond having "clean books."
-Deal-ready financials mean your EBITDA or SDE holds up under buyer adjustments, your historical numbers tie consistently month-to-month and year-to-year, owner expenses are clearly identified, working capital can be explained and supported, and revenue is recorded accurately.
-The gap between clean and deal-ready is where most deals slow down or get repriced.
+Diligence-ready financials mean your EBITDA or SDE holds up under buyer adjustments, your historical numbers tie consistently month-to-month and year-to-year, owner expenses are clearly identified, working capital can be explained and supported, and revenue is recorded accurately.
+The gap between clean and diligence-ready is where most deals slow down or get repriced.

 Buyers care about sustainable earnings and the cash flow required to operate the business after the sale.
 This typically shows up through adjusted EBITDA or SDE — metrics that strip out one-time events and normalize owner compensation.
 Beyond earnings, buyers also analyze working capital needs (how much cash the business requires day-to-day), revenue concentration risk, and whether cash flow patterns are predictable and repeatable.
 A business with strong profit on paper but volatile or unexplainable cash flow will raise red flags during due diligence.